Dre Campbell Farm

 This all-natural oil coats the body of the adult blister beetle and interferes with its life cycle.

-Simply mix it in a ratio of 2 teaspoons (this brand) to one gallon of water with a liquid soap like Castile.
+Mix it in a ratio of 2 teaspoons (this brand) to one gallon of water with a liquid soap like Castile.
 Shake well and spray directly on the beetles.

 Takeaway

-It all depends on how much work you are willing to do before, during, and after there’s a noticeable infestation.
+It all depends on how much work you are willing to do before, during, and after a noticeable infestation.

 Images via Flickr/Judy Gallagher and Dendroica cerulea